When Shaimaica Ferguson’s new baby Amani Early gets a little older, she’s in for quite a story about the day she was born.

 Ferguson’s condition was later traced to heart problems that ran deep in her father’s side of the family.
 Her late brother and father both had heart conditions.

-While Ferguson will have to continue to be monitored, she now has a chance to have a long, healthy life, Lee said.
+While Ferguson will have to continue to be monitored, she now has a chance to have a long, healthy life.
 And Amani now has two big sisters herself and a big, loving family.

 Both Ferguson and Early beam when talking about their new daughter.